lisandromilocco/lisandromilocco.github.io/index.md

 ## Research interests

 **How has evolution generated the extraordinary diversity of life on Earth?** At the heart of this question lies *evolvability*—the ability of organisms to generate variation.
-I am interested in understanding what determines evolvability and how we can use this understanding to predict evolution.
+We are interested in understanding what determines evolvability and how we can use this understanding to predict evolution.

-To understand evolvability, I focus on *development*—the dynamic process by which variation in genetic and environmental factors gives rise to differences in morphology, physiology, and behavior.
-By applying computational and mathematical tools of dynamical systems theory to development, I aim to uncover the principles that govern evolvability and shape the evolutionary potential of organisms.
+To understand evolvability, we focus on *development*—the dynamic process by which variation in genetic and environmental factors gives rise to differences in morphology, physiology, and behavior.
+By applying computational and mathematical tools of dynamical systems theory to development, we aim to uncover the principles that govern evolvability and shape the evolutionary potential of organisms.

 ---